-YOU MAY BE LIABLE FOR IF YOU ARE TAXED AS USE FORM DUE ON OR BEFORE Withholding of Income Tax Sole proprietor, corporation, S corporation or partnership -Minnesota Withholding Tax Returns -Minnesota Withholding Tax Deposits e-Services, touchtone phone or Income Tax Withholding payment voucher.
-See Payment Voucher System See File a Withholding Tax Return and Withholding Tax Due Dates Nonresident Partner or Shareholder Withholding Partnership S corporation M3 (Schedule KPI) M8 (Schedule KS) Due date of tax return Unemployment Tax Sole proprietor, corporation, S corporation, partnership, limited liability partnership or limited liability company Minnesota Unemployment Insurance (UI) Self-Service User System.
-Registration and login links available at Employers and Agents Prior to the submission of the first quarterly wage detail report Unemployment Quarterly Wage Detail Report and Tax Payment using Minnesota Unemployment Insurance (UI) Self-Service User System.
-Registration and login links available at Employers and Agents Within one month after end of each calendar quarter Minimum Fee Corporation S Corporation M4 M8 M3 Due date of tax return Other Taxes Partnership Call Department of Revenue
+YOU MAY BE LIABLE FOR IF YOU ARE TAXED AS USE FORM DUE ON OR BEFORE Withholding of Income Tax Sole proprietor, corporation, S corporation or partnership e-Services or Income Tax Withholding payment voucher.
+See Payment Voucher System See withholding instructions issued by the Minnesota Department of Revenue -Minnesota Withholding Tax Returns -Minnesota Withholding Tax Deposits Nonresident Partner or Shareholder Withholding Partnership S corporation M3, Partnership Return M8, S Corporation Return Due date of tax return Unemployment Tax Sole proprietor, corporation, S corporation, partnership, limited liability partnership or Limited Liability Company Minnesota Unemployment Insurance (UI) Self-Service User System.
+Registration and login links available at Employers and Agents Prior to the submission of the first quarterly wage detail report Unemployment Quarterly Wage Detail Report and Tax Payment using Minnesota Unemployment Insurance Self-Service User System.
+Registration and login links available at Employers and Agents Within one month after end of each calendar quarter Minimum Fee Corporation M4, Corporation Franchise Tax Return Due date of tax return S Corporation M8, S Corporation Return Partnership M3, Partnership Return Other Taxes Call Department of Revenue

-Note that generally speaking, single-member LLCs may choose to be taxed as a sole proprietorship or a corporation.
+^{} Note that generally speaking, single-member LLCs may choose to be taxed as a sole proprietorship or a corporation.
 LLCs with at least two members may choose to be taxed either as a corporation or as a partnership.
 For Minnesota unemployment insurance purposes, all LLCs are treated as corporations.